Breastfeeding and bottle feeding

 Yes, both stages of Similac® are free from genetically modified ingredients.

-11. Are both stages of Similac® clinically lactose and soya free?
+11. Are Similac® infant formula and follow-on milk lactose and soya free?

-No, neither stages of Similac® contain lactose and soya.
+No, both stages of Similac® contain lactose and soya.

 12. Are both stages of Similac® egg and fish free?